Microsoft

 Terms of Service

-- •You keep ownership of your content, but you are responsible for it and grant Microsoft a worldwide license to use it to provide and improve services.
+- •You keep ownership of Your Content, but you grant Microsoft a worldwide, royalty-free IP license to copy, store, transmit, display, and distribute it to provide and protect the Services.

 source ↗- •Microsoft collects data you provide, data from product use, affiliates, and third parties, including account, device, payment, location, content, communications, and diagnostic information.